MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 * Register the production inference data as an Azure Machine Learning data asset, and ensure continuous updates of the data.
 * Provide a custom data preprocessing component and register it as an Azure Machine Learning component.

 You must provide a custom data preprocessing component if your data isn't collected with the [data collector](how-to-collect-production-data.md).
-Without this custom data preprocessing component, the Azure Machine Learning model monitoring system won't know how to process your data into tabular form with support for time windowing.
+Without this custom data preprocessing component, the Azure Machine Learning model monitoring system can't process your data into tabular form with support for time windowing.

 Your custom preprocessing component must have these input and output signatures: